 14-05-2015 | By Paul Whytock

 The technical advantages of GaN have never been in question.

-According to the company a device’s cost effectiveness starts with exploiting existing production infrastructures.
+According to the company, a device’s cost-effectiveness starts with exploiting existing production infrastructures.
 EPC’s process begins with silicon wafers.
 Using existing silicon processing equipment, a thin layer of Aluminum Nitride (AlN) is grown on the silicon to isolate the device structure from the substrate.
-On top of this a thick layer of highly resistive GaN is grown.
+On top of this, a thick layer of highly resistive GaN is grown.

-OK, but what power MOSFETS were used to make the all important price/performance comparisons with GaN FETs?
+OK, but what power MOSFETS were used to make the all-important price/performance comparisons with GaN FETs?
 The power MOSFETs that were compared to these new EPC GaN FETs were selected based on having comparable maximum rated on-resistance (RDS(on)) and having the same maximum rated breakdown voltage (VDS(max)).
 Note that the indicators of switching speed, QOSS, QGD, and QG, are shown in this table for comparison (lower values are better).

 Development boards are available to support in-circuit performance evaluation of these eGaN FETs.
 They are in a half-bridge topology, featuring the eGaN FETs, onboard gate drives, supply and bypass capacitors.

 Pricing for the EPC2035 power transistors at 1K units is $0.36 each and $0.38 for the EPC2036.
-The 10K unit prices are $0.29 and $0.31 respectively and the EPC9049 and EPC9050 development boards are $104.40 each.
-These products are available from distribution company Digi-Key.
+The 10K unit prices are $0.29 and $0.31, respectively, and the EPC9049 and EPC9050 development boards are $104.40 each.
+These products are available from the distribution company Digi-Key.